Mature Masculine

 Releasing Shame

-The Addict tries to numb shame through compulsive behavior—substances, sex, work, achievement.
+The Addict tries to numb shame through compulsive behavior: substances, sex, work, achievement.
 The more he hides, the more shame grows.
-The Hermit withdraws completely, convinced he's too broken for connection.
+The Hermit withdraws completely, convinced he is too broken for connection.
 The Mature Lover releases shame by bringing it into the light.

 Releasing shame requires:

-Distinguish shame from guilt: Guilt says you made a mistake.
-Shame says you are a mistake.
-Guilt guides you to make amends.
-Shame makes you believe you're irredeemable.
+Distinguish shame from guilt: Guilt says we made a mistake.
+Shame says we are a mistake.
+Guilt guides us to make amends.
+Shame makes us believe we are beyond repair.

-Bring it into the light: Share your shame with someone safe—a trusted friend, a therapist, a support group.
-Let yourself be seen in your imperfection.
+Bring it into the light: Share our shame with someone safe: a trusted friend, a therapist, a support group.
+Let ourselves be seen in our imperfection.

-Meet it with compassion: Treat yourself the way you would treat a dear friend.
-You wouldn't shame someone you love for being human.
-Extend that same compassion to yourself.
+Meet it with compassion: Treat ourselves the way we would treat a dear friend.
+We would not shame someone we love for being human.
+Extend that compassion to ourselves.

-Recognize the lie: Shame is often a lie someone told you about yourself.
+Recognize the lie: Shame is often a lie someone told us about ourselves.
 Question it.
-Is it actually true?
-Or is it an old story you've been carrying?
+Is it true?
+Or is it an old story we have been carrying?

 "Shame corrodes the very part of us that believes we are capable of change."